 1. Rinse the chicken inside and out with water.
 Remove any of those mysterious things inside the cavity of the chicken (gizzards??)

 2. Sprinkle the outside of the chicken with seasonings of your choice.
-I used Lawry’s salt, but you could use salt, pepper, or any other chicken rubs or seasonings that you prefer.
+I like to use my homemade chicken seasoning blend, but you can also use Lawry’s salt, just some salt and pepper, or any other rubs or seasonings that you like.

 3. Place about six balls of tin foil in the bottom of the crockpot.
 The balls of foil can be crumpled loosely.

 4. Put the chicken on top of the balls of tin foil, breast side up (the little tips of the wings should be pointing up).
 There is no need to add any water.